WebAssembly/stack-switching/proposals/tasks/Explainer.md

 This proposal does not enfore structured concurrency however.
 It would be quite possible, for example, for all of the fibers within a WebAssembly module to be managed by a single fiber scheduler.
 It is our opinion that this degree of choice is advisable in order to avoid unnecessary obstacles in the path of a language implementer.

 ### Are there any performance issues?
 Stack switching can be viewed as a technology that can be used to support suspendable computations and their management.
-Stack switching has been shown to be more efficient than approaches based on continuation passing style transformations[^4].
+Stack switching has been shown to be more efficient than approaches based on continuation passing style transformations[^f].

-[^4]:Although CPS transformations do not require any change to the underlying engine; and they more readily can support restartable computations.
+[^f]:Although CPS transformations do not require any change to the underlying engine; and they more readily can support restartable computations.

 A fiber, as outlined here, can be viewed as a natural proxy for the stack in stack switching.
 I.e., a fiber entity would have an embedded link to the stacks used for that fiber.